View north over Pineview Reservoir from the John Wick trail. Review by Bruce on August 20, 2024.

 What Goes Up links the bottom of the three DH routes (Green Mile, Blue Crush, and Blackhawk Down) to upper Home Run for a climb back uphill.

 What Goes Up gently climbs through forest for 0.4 miles before descending to a junction with Home Run.
-Keep left at this trail fork.
+Keep to the right (uphill) at this trail fork.

 What Goes Up descends to meet Home Run to continue the climb back to the top of the DH trails.